 - Plug in your birth data and create an account if you’d like.

 - Next, navigate to “Free Horoscopes” at the top menu bar.
-At the far right, beneath “Drawings & Calculations,” choose “Extended Chart Selection.”
+Beneath “Charts & Calculations,” choose “Extended Chart Selection” at the far right.
 A new screen will open which should, if you have just entered your own birth data, list your birth chart at the pull-down menu at the top.
 If not, click “Add a new person” at the right and add your birth data, after which you’ll automatically return to the extended chart options.

 - Next, scroll down and fill in the following: for chart type, choose “Natal Chart Wheel.”
 For chart drawing style, I use Astrodienst with asteroids (this will display the major asteroids)—or pick what you like.